-- The empirical literature finds a significant gender gap in competitiveness in many different settings under multiple circumstances; the main sources and driving forces are still under debate. - Empirical evidence from the field is scarce, as clear decisions to compete are hard to identify. - Closing the gender gap in competitiveness might not be desirable under all circumstances, as men are often found to be overconfident and overcompetitive.
+- The empirical literature finds a significant gender gap in competitiveness in many different settings under multiple circumstances; the main sources and driving forces are still under debate. - Empirical evidence from the field is still scarce, as clear decisions to compete are hard to identify. - Closing the gender gap in competitiveness might not be desirable under all circumstances, as men are often found to be overconfident and overcompetitive. - Gender gaps in competition have been found to play a prominent role in (subject) choices for students.